 He seemed almost as taken aback as I was.

 Apologising for offending anyone, on the grounds that I had no intention of putting anybody's back up, I rested my case.
 She said she'd have to think about it.
 Apparently some of the things I'd said over lunch were 'inappropriate', and questions I'd raised from the floor were "not the sort of questions scientists want to be asked."

 Scientists seated in lofty branches can be over-protective of their craft, and resentful of observation from the ground.
 No wonder Brian Cox so rigorously shunned any wider interpretation of the Uncertainty Principle.
 Any wider interpretation of anything held within the jaws of scientific parlance is apparently taboo.
 Well, I'd still like to think that everyone can enjoy their own version of Light.

 On Saturday I took off into Durham City to complete a life-tick by visiting the cathedral.
 I'd seen pictures, and had a burning desire to see the real thing, having a suspicion that a lot of the artwork and architecture had a pre-Masonic sniff about it.
 But when I walked in, all these things vanished from mind.
 I stood there, awestruck, and began to cry silently.
 A woman wearing a lilac cassock stood nearby.
 She smiled.

-"It's just a bit too much," I sniffed in feeble explanation.
+"It's just a bit too much," I sniffed an embarrased explanation.
 "Always wanted to see this place and now ... well, you know..."

 "Where have you come from?" she asked gently.

-I gave her my Quantumology card.
+I gave her my card.
 Later a call came through on the mobile as I sat outside my tent watching children play, and was delighted to find that her husband had actually tracked me down.
-I visited their house the next evening and enjoyed a lively discussion on the emerging role of Dark Matter in the scheme of universal intellect.
-Not a religious discourse in sight.
+The next evening we talked about the emerging role of Dark Matter in the scheme of universal intellect.
+No Gods or God particles.
 The Universe really has no need of anything beyond its own systems of factuality.